 Our amazing Group Expert and Qualified Dog Trainer Claire Denyer takes us through some of the most frequently asked questions that we may face in the weeks ahead as our dogs face isolation.

 At the beginning of 2020, it was flooding, and now it’s a pandemic!
 But it could be a sprained ankle or some other event that makes it difficult at times for us to take our dogs outdoors.

-Claire has also created a BONUS Masterclass to help guide us through how we can look after our dogs when we don’t have our normal level of access to the outdoors.
+Claire has also created a bonus course to help guide us through how we can look after our dogs when we don’t have our normal level of access to the outdoors.

 Are Puppies Affected By Isolation?